Rick-McCoy/MIDIWavenet/README.md

 Make sure your checkpoint is under /Checkpoints.

-If multiple checkpoints are present, the checkpoint with the largest number in its name will be automatically selected.

 Then, run

 ```
-python3 train.py --sample NUMBER_OF_SAMPLES
+python3 train.py --sample NUMBER_OF_SAMPLES --resume RESUME_CHECKPOINT_NUMBER
 ```

+If no --resume flag is given, the checkpoint with the largest number in its name will be selected.

 Generated samples & piano roll image files will be under /Samples.

 ## TODOs

 ~~Enable general generation of MIDI files: Currently only able to generate classical music.~~
     -> General generation is now possible: only need to expand dataset.
-Unfortunately, specifying genre is impossible.
+Unfortunately, specifying genre is currently impossible.

 ~~Add length flag for sampling: Currently fixed at 4096 time steps. (\~43 seconds)~~
     -> ~~Added length flag.
 Unit of length: 1/96 (s)~~.